Betty Driver: Personal life

 Driver became pregnant with Petersen's child, but suffered a miscarriage.
 Doctors then discovered she had fibroids in her womb and insisted on a hysterectomy.
 The couple considered adoption, but were turned down.
 They lived in Finchley, North London, where Vera Lynn was a neighbour and acquaintance of Driver's.
 The couple later moved to St Albans in Hertfordshire.

 Lew Levisohn, the husband of Driver's good friend Winifred Atwell, once told Driver that he had punched Petersen after discovering an affair Petersen was having.
 Driver responded by saying "Good".
 Driver and her husband moved to South Africa, but she returned a few months later, penniless, ending the marriage after seven years because of her husband's various infidelities.
 She was in such a bad financial state that her sister had to send her money to allow her to return home to the United Kingdom.

 Although the couple separated after six years, in October 1959, they were legally married until 1970.
 On 11 March 1970, Driver was awarded a decree nisi in an undefended lawsuit at Salford Divorce Court.
 She alleged desertion against her husband, and he was ordered by the judge to pay the costs of the lawsuit.

 Following the breakup of her marriage, Driver lived with and cared for her sister Freda until Freda's death in December 2008.
-The sisters lived in Mellor, Cheshire, before moving to Hale Barns in Greater Manchester.
+The sisters lived in Mellor, Stockport, before moving to Hale Barns in Greater Manchester.
 They latterly lived in nearby Bowdon.

 Driver was godmother to James Roache, the youngest son of William Roache, who plays Ken Barlow in Coronation Street.
 Roache's son James had a role in Coronation Street as Ken's long-lost grandson, James Cunningham.

 Despite Driver's character being well known for her Lancashire hotpot, Driver was a vegetarian who seldom cooked, claiming she "couldn't cook a hotpot to save [her] life".